martinkaptein/my-site/docs/blog/liszt-sonata-analysis.md

 *Before I begin with the analysis I would like to make clear that my view towards this Sonata is very biased as, having played this piece myself, I am a huge fan of this Sonata (it is one of my favourite pieces ever composed for piano).
 Furthermore, there is a chance that not all information is correct (depends somewhat on your definition of 'correct'), so you have been warned.*

-Along with Beethoven’s Hammerklavier and Schubert’s Wanderer Fantasie, the B minor Sonata of Franz Liszt is, with its duration of about 30 minutes one of the, technically and musically most difficult and elaborate Piano Sonata composition if the 19th century.
+Along with Beethoven’s Hammerklavier and Schubert’s Wanderer Fantasie, the B minor Sonata of Franz Liszt is, with its duration of about 30 minutes one of the, technically and musically most difficult and elaborate Piano Sonata composition of the 19th century.

 ### Historic context
 The sonata was published in the spring of 1854 (performed ’57) and dedicated to Robert Schumann.
 Liszt meant this as a reciprocal gesture to Schumann in response to his being the dedicatee of the latter’s Fantasy in C major (1839), a work that Liszt described as sublime.